shuhaowu/shuhaowu.github.com/src/blog/2022/04-linux-rt-appdev-part4.rst

 This just shows two functions that can read and write to the same array ``a`` without data races.
 As you can see, it is just as easy as ``std::mutex``.

-Converting normal mutexes to PI mutexes does not guarantee that the code is safe for RT.
-This is because the usage of a PI mutex causes the critical sections protected by the mutex on the non-RT thread to be occasionally elevated to run with RT priority, and this code may cause unbounded latency.
-To ensure bounded latency, any code within the critical sections protected by a PI mutex (e.g. the function body of both ``Read`` and ``Write`` above) must be written to be compatible with RT (i.e. avoid everything mentioned in the `previous post </blog/2022/03-linux-rt-appdev-part3.html>`__).
-If this is not desirable, lock-less programming techniques should be employed instead.
+Although ``rt::mutex`` is safe for RT, simply converting normal mutexes into ``rt::mutex`` in the code does not guarantee the code to be safe for RT.
+This is because the usage of a PI mutex causes the critical sections protected by the mutex on the non-RT thread to be occasionally elevated to run with RT priority, and this code may cause unbounded latency due to things such as dynamic memory allocation and blocking system calls (i.e. everything mentioned in the `previous post </blog/2022/03-linux-rt-appdev-part3.html>`__).
+Thus, all code protected by the PI mutex must be written in an RT-safe way.
+This is sometimes not feasible, which means lock-less programming must be employed.

 Summary
 =======